|Founder||German Labour Front (DAF)

-Soon the Hitler’s original idea became understandable.
+Soon, the Hitler’s original idea became understandable.
 In addition to the requirements enumerated above, he also gave Porsche the secret one: the car must be able to carry three men, a machine gun, and munition.
 When the initial batch was made, Hitler sharply changed the name of a car into KdF Wagen.
-The abbreviation of KdF indicated to “Kraft durch Freude”, which means, “force went through joy” in translation from German.
+The abbreviation of KdF indicated to “Kraft durch Freude,” which means, “force went through joy” in translation from German.

 The logo VW was supposedly developed by Franz Xavier Remspiss, the employee of Porsche, in the framework of an intra-corporate competition.

-After the significant recession of sales, which occurred in the end of the 80s the beginning of the 90s, Volkswagen stakes on its revived «beetle», a model of Beetle intended for the North American market.
-This front wheel drive car did not manage to become a car «for people», but it symbolized the beginning of a new stage in development of the company by its appearance.
+After the significant recession of sales, which occurred at the end of the 80s the beginning of the 90s, Volkswagen stakes on its revived «beetle», a model of Beetle intended for the North American market.
+This front wheel drive car did not manage to become a car «for people», but it symbolized the beginning of a new stage in the development of the company by its appearance.

-Closer to the end of the 90s such updated cars are released on the wheelbase of a new A4 model as of VW Jetta, Golf and GTI, which became a sample of new designer trends of the German manufacturer.
-In contrast with the former models with angular features of their bodyworks, the new autos from VW have smoother outline and at the same time retain such characteristics as strength and practicality in service.
+Closer to the end of the 90s such updated cars are released on the wheelbase of a new A4 model as of VW Jetta, Golf, and GTI, which became a sample of new designer trends of the German manufacturer.
+In contrast with the former models with angular features of their bodyworks, the new autos from VW have a smoother outline and at the same time retain such characteristics as strength and practicality in service.
 Numerous developments on the base of an A4 platform lead to the fact that the German car concern by the end of the 90s occupies one of the leading places in the arena of the world automobile industry.

 Since the beginning of the new millennium, the German manufacturer releases models of Passat and Polo, as well as a sport modification of Golf car under the make of VW under the number of R 32.
-And the auto of the representative class Phaeton, all-wheel drive Touareg and Touran, a Caddy car for commercial transportations.
+And the auto of the representative class Phaeton, all-wheel-drive Touareg, and Touran, a Caddy car for commercial transportations.